kstephens/typed_attr/README.md

 TypedAttr simplifies typed functional programming in Ruby.

-The creation of data types is critical to functional programming.
+The creation of data types is central to functional programming.
 Ruby does not enforce any typing of object attributes or method parameters.

 TypedAttr introduces a class macro "typed_attr".
 It constructs an #initialize method